a private matter

 When will I get my period?

-You should expect your next menstrual cycle four to eight weeks after your miscarriage.
-If you start birth control pills you will know exactly when your period will begin.
+You should expect your next menstrual cycle four to eight weeks after the abortion.
+If you start hormonal birth control you will know exactly when your period will begin.

 To estimate the length of your pregnancy, enter the first day of your last period and then press 'calculate'.